Guy smiling and playing piano

 Whether you’re seeking a formal autism diagnosis, questioning whether you’re AuDHD, or self-identified and pursuing coaching support, you don’t have to do it alone.
 Whatever way you choose to explore your neurodivergence is valid, and you’re welcome here.

-NeuroSpark Health specializes in neurodiversity and offers in-depth analysis through assessment, tailored strategies, and compassionate guidance to help you leverage your monotropic tendencies to your advantage.
+NeuroSpark Health specializes in neurodiversity and offers comprehensive assessment, tailored strategies, and compassionate guidance to help you leverage your monotropic tendencies to your advantage.